wstam88/node-red-contrib-nunjucks-templating/README.md

 ## Macros
 "`macro` allows you to define reusable chunks of content.
 It is similar to a function in a programming language."

-Simple place your macros in a Nunjucks template node.
-The macros can be imported simply by there name.
-You can have one or more macros in one or more Nunjuck template nodes.
+Simple place your macros in a Nunjucks template node or in a file.
+The macros can be imported simply by there node name or filename.
+You can have one or more macros in one or more Nunjuck template nodes or files.

 ### Defining macros
 ![Macro definitions](https://raw.githubusercontent.com/wstam88/node-red-contrib-nunjucks-templating/main/resources/macro_definition.png)